AlgorithmiKee/notes/Math/Fixed Point Iteration.md

 Remarks:

 * The offline error bound can be computed before starting the PFI.
-Given some tolerance and a starting point, we can compute how many iterations are needed to achieve the tolerance.
-(Details: c.f. next section)
+Given some tolerance and a starting point, we can compute how many iterations are needed to achieve the tolerance. $\to$ see section [Stopping Rule](#stopping-rule)
 * The online error bound estimates how close $x_n$ is to the true FP $\bar x$ given the distance between $x_n$ and $x_{n-1}$.

 *Proof:* The error at iteration $n$ satisfies